THS-International/website/src/markdown-pages/faq.md

 categories:
   - category: General Topics about the THS International Reception
     questions:
-      - description: >-
+      - description: We use our own sign up system!
-          We will contact you about when it is time to sign up for the events with further instructions.
         title: How do I sign up for the events?
       - description: >-
           We are responsible for new to KTH masters, exchange, and international